 How Center for Discovery is providing an online community

 Center for Discovery is a leading eating disorder treatment center with locations throughout the United States.
 They have a large online presence with a comprehensive website that offers treatment resources such as an eating disorder blog, recovery success stories, and a summary of their treatment options and locations.
 Their blog and recovery success stories allow individuals to search and learn about common questions and topics associated with eating disorders.
-Their website also offers a career page, a treatment application tab and resources to find a support group in your area.
-This vast online network can make huge positive differences in individual’s lives by providing them with supportive, factual information and sense of belonging in the hopes that the individual will seek professional treatment.
+Their website also offers a career page, a treatment application tab, and resources to find a support group in your area.
+This vast online network can make huge positive differences in individual’s lives by providing them with supportive, factual information, and a sense of belonging in the hopes that the individual will seek professional treatment.